opendocsg/slw-judgments-backfill/2011_SGHC_205/report.md

 _Criminal Procedure and Sentencing_ – _Confiscation and Forfeiture_ – _Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act (Cap 65A, 2000 Rev Ed)_

 [LawNet Editorial Note: The appeals to this decision in Civil Appeals Nos 114 and 115 of 2011 were allowed in part by the Court of Appeal on 2 November 2012.
-See [2012] SGCA 65.]
+See <span class="citation">[2012] SGCA 65</span>.]

 15 September 2011